-Buddha Babies Early Learning Program (for 2 & 3 year olds): Our fall class is nearly full.
+Buddha Blossoms Early Learning Program (for 2 & 3 year olds): Our fall class is nearly full.
 Apply today!
 Our research-based, play-centered early learning classroom, meets on Monday and Wednesday mornings, 9:00 AM – 12:00 PM (We may add Friday as well if there is enough interest for our Fall 2019 Session).
 Scroll down to learn more about our approach to early education.
-We are currently accepting applications for 20 months – 3 year olds for the following sessions:

 We believe quality early childhood education should be accessible to everyone and are able to provide limited need-based financial assistance.
 Write us to inquire.

 Email us to start your application process!

 MORE ABOUT BUDDHA BLOSSOMS

 Buddha Babies is a joyful and play-centered learning classroom where young children can explore and grow.
 We offer a gentle transition into a classroom setting by offering part-time care, small class size, and respectful, compassionate communication.
 In our peaceful and playful space, rich with imaginative materials, the teachers support the children’s: